 Reading the Test

 It is recommended that food allergens found on the skin scratch test be removed or avoided from you diet.
-The results of the test will be sent to your GI physician or nurse practitioner.
-You will follow up with the GI physician/nurse practitioner who will further guide diet recommendations, including when reintroduction of foods is appropriate.
+The results of the test will be sent to your GI Provider and you will follow up with them to further guide diet recommendations, including when reintroduction of foods is appropriate.

-The nurse practitioner may decide that an Epi-Pen would be appropriate for your child in the event of anaphylactic reaction.
+The provider may decide that an Epi-Pen would be appropriate for your child in the event of anaphylactic reaction.
 The prescription will be sent to your pharmacy and you and your child will be provided hands on education on the use of an Epi-Pen.